How to install SSL certificate on Apache server in 2025

 3.1.
 Install Certbot on Ubuntu/CentOS/Debian

 Certbot is available in most major distributions.
-Below are quick installation steps for the most common ones:
+Below are quick configuration steps for the most common ones:

 Ubuntu/Debian: